pespes26/Sed/README.md

   - `a`: Append text after each line matched by a pattern.
   - `i`: Insert text before each line matched by a pattern.
   - `d`: Delete lines matching a pattern.
+  - `p`: Print lines matching a pattern.
+  - `n`: Get the next line matching a pattern.
   - `w`: Write new content to a file.
   - `l`: List all available commands.